pagopa/gitops/azure-devops/README.md

 3. put all github repo pipelines into same file `github_repo_name_1.tf`
 4. put all pipelines variables at beginning of `github_repo_name_1.tf`

+:warning: **Very Important**

+Before apply any changes be sure that permissions on github repo are set as follow:
+1. repo-admins -> Role: admin

 ### Apply changes

 To apply changes follow the standard terraform lifecycle once the code in this repository has been changed: